 Title Slide.

 Fungi are abundant in surface soils and perform important roles in nutrient cycling and decomposition of organic matter and contaminants.
-(1.2.1) Being unable to synthesize their own food they are classed as heterotrophic, and, with the exception of yeasts, are aerobic, meaning they require oxygen.
+(1.2.1) Being unable to synthesize their own food they are classified as heterotrophic and, with the exception of yeasts, are aerobic and therefore require oxygen.
 (1.2.2)

 See storyboard

 To culture fungi, soil samples are diluted at known concentrations into sterile water, then plated onto agar plates and incubated.
-Fungi should grow on the agar plates, and the resulting colonies are counted and identified.
+The resulting fungal colonies may then be counted and identified.

 See storyboard

-This video will illustrate the principles behind filamentous fungi isolation, quantification, and identification.
+This video will illustrate the principles behind the isolation, quantification, and identification of filamentous fungi.

 MED: Talent examines a fungi plate.